 Trans-continental Railway Act 1911

-An Act to consent to the construction by the Commonwealth of Australia of the Western Australian portion of a Railway from Kalgoorlie to Port Augusta; and to enable the Governor to grant to the Commonwealth such waste lands of the Crown in Western Australia as are required for the construction, maintenance, and working of such Railway.
+An Act to consent to the construction by the Commonwealth of Australia of the Western Australian portion of a railway from Kalgoorlie to Port Augusta; and to enable the Governor to grant to the Commonwealth such waste lands of the Crown in Western Australia as are required for the construction, maintenance, and working of such railway.

-[Assented to 9 January 1912.]

-BE it enacted by the King’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —

 1. Short title

-This Act may be cited as the Trans-continental Railway Act 1911.
+This Act may be cited as the Trans-continental Railway Act 1911 1.